njosephs/NSUM-sample-size/README.md

 # NSUM-Sample-Size
 This repository contains code supporting the text "A sample size formula for network scale-up studies"

+## Citation

-To appear in _Sociological Methods & Research_: https://arxiv.org/abs/2111.09684
+Josephs, Nathaniel, Dennis M. Feehan, and Forrest W. Crawford.
+"A sample size formula for network scale-up studies." arXiv preprint arXiv:2111.09684 (2022+).
+To appear in _Sociological Methods & Research_

-# Reproducing results
+## Reproducing results

-All of the R code is self contained and can be run to reproduce the corresponding figure in the text
+All of the R code is self contained and can be run to reproduce the corresponding figure/table in the text

-## Figures
+### Figures

 | Figure | File |
 |:----- |:-----------|